krerkkiat/ontologysim/docs/source/configs/plot/plot_config.rst

    * - Key
      - Value
-   * - path_dir
-     - bool: True or False, defines if all events should be saved
    * - save_dir
      - relative path, where the log files should be changed
    * - file_type